 - Changes in the environment.

-- Loud noises like thunderstorm or fireworks.
+- Loud noises like thunderstorms or fireworks.

 - Constant disruption when eating or sleeping.

-- Lack of outlets to exercise, herd, run or retrieve.
+- Lack of outlets to exercise, herd, run, or retrieve.

 - Excessive changes in house rules and routines.